RDCbum/RH_demo/docs/core/REFEREE_FAQ.md

 ## 9) "Are you mixing routes?"
 **Objection.** The paper might mix the fixed-window route with the legacy one.
-**Response.** The checklist separates the fixed-window route (main) from the Buchstab route (experimental) and marks their gaps explicitly.
+**Response.** The checklist separates the fixed-window route (primary) from the Buchstab route (alternative) and marks their gaps explicitly.
 **Evidence.**
 - `docs/core/RH_CLOSURE_CHECKLIST.md`.
 - `docs/core/ROUTES_COMPARISON.md`.